MicrosoftDocs/customer-insights/ci-docs/predictions-overview.md

 - [Customer lifetime value](predict-customer-lifetime-value.md): Predicts the potential revenue of a customer throughout the entire interaction with a business.
 - [Product recommendation](predict-product-recommendation.md): Suggests sets of predictive product recommendations based on purchase behavior and customers with similar purchase patterns.
 - [Subscription churn](predict-subscription-churn.md): Predicts whether a customer is at risk for no longer using your company’s subscription products or services.
-- [Transactional churn](predict-transactional-churn.md): Predicts if a customer will no longer purchase your products or services in a certain time frame.
+- [Transactional churn](predict-transactional-churn.md): Predicts if an individual customer will no longer purchase your products or services in a certain time frame.
 - [Sentiment analysis](sentiment-analysis.md): Analyzes sentiment of customer feedback and identifies business aspects that are frequently mentioned.

 # [Business accounts (B-to-B)](#tab/b2b)

-- [Transactional churn](predict-transactional-churn.md): Predicts if a customer will no longer purchase your products or services in a certain time frame.
+- [Transactional churn](predict-transactional-churn.md): Predicts if a customer account will no longer purchase your products or services in a certain time frame.

 ---